SirObi/linux-setup/README.md

 `cp .zshrc ~/.zshrc`

 ## Emacs setup
 `sudo apt install emacs`

+If ~/.emacs.d already exists, you will need to delete it before cloning purcell's emacs configuration `rm -rf ~/.emacs.d`
 `git clone https://github.com/purcell/emacs.d.git ~/.emacs.d`

 I've found plain emacs gets pretty slow with time.
 For lightning speed and flow states, you want to start an emacs daemon and then use the